-- (1) (a) Where any vessel is sunk, wrecked or stranded within the territorial sea of Mauritius but outside the limits of any Port in such a manner as to be or be likely to become an obstruction or danger to navigation, the master, owner or agent shall raise, remove or destroy the vessel within 15 days of the occurrence of the event. - (b) After the 15-day period, on failure of the master, owner or agent to act, the Receiver may exercise any of the powers conferred by subsection (2). - (2) The powers referred to in subsection (1)(b) are - - (a) to take possession of, and raise, remove or destroy the vessel and any other property to which the power extends; - (b) to light or buoy the vessel and any other such property until it is raised, removed or destroyed; - (c) subject to subsections (5) and (6), to sell, in such manner as the Receiver thinks fit, the vessel so raised or removed and any other property referred to in subsection (3) and recovered in the exercise of the powers conferred by paragraph (a) or (b); and - (d) to reimburse himself, out of the proceeds of the sale, for the expenses incurred by him in relation to the sale. - (3) The other property to which the powers conferred by subsection (2) extend is every article, thing or collection of things being or forming part of the equipment, cargo, stores or ballast of the vessel.
+- (1) (a) Where any vessel is sunk, wrecked or stranded within the territorial sea of Mauritius but outside the limits of any Port in such manner as to become or be likely to become an obstruction or danger to navigation, the master, owner, operator or agent shall raise, remove or destroy the vessel within such period as the Director may direct. - (b) Except for wrecks found within the limits of any Port, where the master, owner, operator or agent of the vessel fails to remove the vessel from the territorial sea of Mauritius within the period as the Director may direct or where the wreck is deemed to have been abandoned, the Receiver may exercise any of the powers conferred under subsection (2).

+- (2) The powers referred to in subsection (1)(b) are - - to take possession of, and raise, remove or destroy the vessel and any other property to which the power extends; - (b) to light or buoy the vessel and any other such property until it is raised, removed or destroyed; - (c) subject to subsections (5) and (6), to sell, in such manner as the Receiver thinks fit, the vessel so raised or removed and any other property referred to in subsection (3) and recovered in the exercise of the powers conferred by paragraph (a) or (b); and - (d) to reimburse himself, out of the proceeds of the sale, for the expenses incurred by him in relation to the sale.

-- (4) Any surplus of the proceeds of a sale under subsection (2)(c) shall be held by the Receiver in trust for the person entitled thereto. - (5) Except in the case of property which is of a perishable nature or which would deteriorate in value by delay, no sale shall be made under subsection (2)(c) until at least 7 days' notice of the intended sale has been given by advertisement in a local newspaper. - (6) At any time before any property is sold under subsection (2)(c), the owner of the property shall be entitled to have it delivered to him on payment of its fair market value. - (7) The market value of property for the purposes of subsection (6) shall be that agreed to between the Receiver and the owner or, failing agreement, that determined by a valuer appointed for that purpose by the Minister. - (8) The sum paid to the Receiver in respect of any property under subsection (6) shall, for the purposes of this section, be treated as the proceeds of sale of the property.
+- (3) The other property to which the powers conferred by subsection (2) extend is every article, thing or collection of things being or forming part of the equipment, cargo, stores or ballast of the vessel. - (4) Any surplus of the proceeds of a sale under subsection (2)(c) shall be held by the Receiver in trust for the person entitled thereto. - (5) Except in the case of property which is of a perishable nature or which would deteriorate in value by delay, no sale shall be made under subsection (2)(c) until at least 7 days' notice of the intended sale has been given by advertisement in a local newspaper. - (6) At any time before any property is sold under subsection (2)(c), the owner of the property shall be entitled to have it delivered to him on payment of its fair market value. - (7) The market value of property for the purposes of subsection (6) shall be that agreed to between the Receiver and the owner or, failing agreement, that determined by a valuer appointed for that purpose by the Minister. - (8) The sum paid to the Receiver in respect of any property under subsection (6) shall, for the purposes of this section, be treated as the proceeds of sale of the property.